Sign up to Wool.com and create your own personal wool hub.

 The 10-year project is designed to capture lifetime data across diverse environments and Merino types to help better understand and deliver Merino ewe lifetime performance outcomes for the Australian Merino industry.

-This online event will include video visual inspections of the MLP ewes, video presentations of the site and results, plus a suite of associated New England Add-On projects and MLP highlights.
+This online field day includes video visual inspections of the MLP ewes, video presentations of the site and results, plus a suite of associated New England Add-On projects and MLP highlights.

 The project is an opportunity to answer many of the industry’s questions in relation to selection and ewe lifetime performance, such as: